jdoleary/Spellmasons/docs/Modding.md

 ```
 This is because `addTarget` mutates the target array and you will get undesired behavior if
 you invoke addTarget within a for..of that iterates targets array.

+## Discord
+If you want to create a mod that isn't currently supported, please let me know in the #modding channel of the [Spellmasons Discord](https://discord.com/invite/q6sUCreHeJ)

+# DOCS BELOW ARE UNDER CONSTRUCTION
+## INTERNAL _ Jordan todo
+- [ ] Make sample mods for
+  - [ ] New Enemy
+  - [ ] New Animation and SFX

+## Background
+[The game engine repository](https://github.com/jdoleary/Spellmasons) holds the Spellmasons game and engine code.
+There you can run the game locally and test out your mod quickly!
+When you're ready to make your mod public, it will have to be moved to the [mods repository](https://github.com/jdoleary/spellmasons-mods).
+But I'll show you how to do that later.

+Let's start with a quick example.